cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 ### IDA platform

-There is a separate folder for files with different content for the IDA platform in the repository root, named `ida-customisations`.
+There is a separate folder for files with different content for the IDA platform in the repository root, named `ida-customizations`.
 When building the IDA platform, the content of this folder is copied into the main folder, overwriting the main platform files.
-For example, the file `/academy/6-whats-next/index.md` (main platform) has an IDA variation in `/ida-customisations/academy/6-whats-next/index.md`.
+For example, the file `/academy/6-whats-next/index.md` (main platform) has an IDA variation in `/ida-customizations/academy/6-whats-next/index.md`.
 When building the IDA platform, the original file will be overwritten with the IDA file version before building.
-Similiarly, there is an IDA specific config in `/ida-customisations/.vuepress/config.js`
+Similiarly, there is an IDA specific config in `/ida-customizations/.vuepress/config.js`

 ### Switching variants

 There are two helper scripts available to switch between the main platform and the ida platform variants.

 * `npm run switch-ida` to change your local filesystem to the IDA platform variant (copy in IDA files).
-* `npm run switch-main` to switch back to the main platform variant (this moves your changes into the `ida-customisations` folder).
+* `npm run switch-main` to switch back to the main platform variant (this moves your changes into the `ida-customizations` folder).

 **NOTE: Your working directory must be clean before switching to the IDA files**.

-When you switch back to the main variant, changes will be moved into the `ida-customisations` folder, and the original files are being restored.
+When you switch back to the main variant, changes will be moved into the `ida-customizations` folder, and the original files are being restored.
 The script uses `git stash` to restore the main files, so in case of an inadvertently switch (or any error), you can restore your original changes (see `git stash list` and `git stash pop`).
-Note however that **changes in the `ida-customisations` folder will be overwritten** by this script!
+Note however that **changes in the `ida-customizations` folder will be overwritten** by this script!

 ### Workflows